valantonini/arakawa/contents/posts/20210401/index.md

 1 1 1 1 1 1 1
 ```

-I'll need to do some further expirementing but it seems promising.
+I'll need to do some further tests, but it seems promising.

+You can find the algorithm on [github](https://github.com/valantonini/AStar).